 The name of this event we have in Israel points to the reason for the alternative date.
 You can see why the anniversary of the liberation of Auschwitz was chosen for International Holocaust Day, but in Israel, it is the Warsaw Ghetto uprising that is the event of significance: more than just remembering the Holocaust, we also remember the heroism that was displayed.
 Due to the fact that the actual anniversary of the uprising coincides with Passover, the date of Holocaust memorial day was moved forward, to being 8 days before Israel’s Independence Day.

-What many people do not realise is how many Jewish people believed in Yeshua at that time.
-There were approximately quarter of a million Messianic Jews before Hitler’s rampage, and many of those trapped in the Warsaw Ghetto were Messianic believers, They have also left great legacies and stories of heroism from this ugly episode of history.
+What many people do not realize is how many Jewish people believed in Yeshua at that time.
+There were approximately quarter of a million Messianic Jews before Hitler’s rampage, and “the achievements and witness of Jewish believers during the Holocaust and especially in the Warsaw Ghetto are essentially unknown to most present day Jewish believers.
+We stand on the shoulders of these heroes of the Holocaust – the Jewish believers of the Warsaw Ghetto – and their story, as much or as little as we know, must be told,” writes Dr. Mitch Glaser in his paper, Heroes of the Holocaust: Poland, the Warsaw Ghetto and Yeshua.
+Many of those trapped in the Warsaw Ghetto were Messianic believers.
+They have also left great legacies and stories of heroism from this ugly episode of history.

 In his paper, “Heroes of the Holocaust: Poland, the Warsaw Ghetto and Yeshua”, Dr Mitch Glaser writes,